 Dr. David Son is a professor in the department of chemistry at SMU.
-Dr. Son holds a Ph.D. from M.I.T., and has taught at SMU for 19 years.
-At SMU, Dr. Son has taught general chemistry for 14 years, and has additionally taught lecture and laboratory courses in organic and advanced inorganic chemistry.
-Dr. Son has experience teaching CHEM 1304 at an accelerated pace, having taught CHEM 1304 every year during the January Term since its inception in 2010.
+Dr. Son holds a Ph.D. from M.I.T., and has taught at SMU for 21 years.
+At SMU, Dr. Son has taught general chemistry for 16 years, and has additionally taught lecture and laboratory courses in organic and advanced inorganic chemistry.
+Dr. Son has experience teaching CHEM 1304 at an accelerated pace, having taught CHEM 1304 every year during the Jan Term and May Term since their inception.
 Dr. Son was recognized by SMU students as a HOPE honoree (Honoring our Professors' Excellence) in 2003, 2011, 2012, and 2014, and in 2011 was named a Ruth Altshuler Distinguished Teaching Professor by SMU.
 Dr. Son conducts research in the areas of organometallic and polymer synthesis.
 His webpage is http://faculty.smu.edu/dson.